agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ]
  */
 ```
-A reference is held for each not existing Item.
+The Collection holds a reference to each not existing Item.
-This reference allows AgileTs to add the Item to the Group `output`
+This reference makes it possible to add the Item to the Group `output`
 and trigger a rerender on all subscribed UI-Components when the missing Item got collected.

 ### 📭 Props